peterjmarko/llm-narrative-framework/ROADMAP.md

 ## Completed Milestones

+List of completed tasks since v7.0.0.

+- [x] **Standardized File Backup/Removal Logic**
+  - A new shared utility module (`src/utils/file_utils.py`) was created to centralize file operations.
+  - All data preparation scripts were refactored to use a single `backup_and_remove` function, ensuring consistent, predictable behavior for the `--force` flag and stale data checks.
 - [x] **Data Preparation Pipeline Fully Tested**
-  - All four layers of testing (Core Algorithm, Unit, Orchestration, and Integration) for the data preparation pipeline are complete and passing, ensuring a robust and reliable data foundation for the main experiments.
+  - All four layers of testing (Core Algorithm, Unit, Orchestration, and Integration) for the data preparation pipeline are complete and passing.
+This includes a complete overhaul of the Layer 2 (Orchestration) test harness, which is now fully automated, non-interactive, and provides clean, context-aware logging, ensuring a robust and reliable data foundation for the main experiments.

 ## Tasks Prior to Publication